-The Springdale Police Department’s mission is to uphold the law and protect the citizens of Springdale and the surrounding community, by providing quality policing services in a professional and ethical manner.
+The Springdale Police Department’s mission is to uphold the law and protect the citizens of Springdale and its visitors, by providing quality policing services in a professional and ethical manner.
 Through a community partnership, the Springdale Police Department will provide protection of roads and neighborhoods, services for victims of crime, establish and nurture neighborhood watch groups, and provide community and school events.

 The Springdale Police Department envisions itself expanding with the community, while maintaining the courtesy of a small agency.
 Springdale Police officers will have reputations for ethical behavior, professionalism, responsiveness, integrity, and trustworthiness.